-Cisco's Firepower Services for ASA 5500-X Firewalls
+Firepower Services for ASA 5500-X Security Appliances

 Firepower Services for ASA firewalls offer multi-layered threat protection

-Firepower Management Center provides capabilities unavailable with Cisco's on-box ASDM utility.
-Additional features include greater context awareness, Advanced Malware Protection (AMP) with remediation for client devices, a console that provides dynamic network infrastructure visualization, automated policy optimization driven by risk assessment of attacks, advanced IPS, custom app detectors for Application Visibility and Control (AVC), customized health notifications, improved reporting features, and application interfaces for host input and databases.
-Hardware-dependent options such as clustering, stacking, switching, routing, VPN, and NAT must be managed using either the on-box ASDM or the ASA command line interface.
+Firepower Management Center provides features unavailable with Cisco's on-box Adaptive Security Device Manager utility.
+Additional features include expanded context awareness, Cisco's Advanced Malware Protection with mitigation for user devices, a dashboard that provides dynamic infrastructure visualization, automated policy tuning driven by risk assessment of attacks, advanced IPS, custom app detectors for Application Visibility and Control (AVC), customized health alerts, enhanced reporting options, and application interfaces for host input and databases.
+Hardware-dependent features such as clustering, stacking, switching, routing, VPN, and NAT must be managed using either the on-box ASDM or the ASA 5500-X CLI.

-Cisco ASA 5500 Adaptive Security Appliances
+Cisco ASA 5500 Family of Firewalls

-For additional information about Progent's consulting services for Cisco PIX firewalls, see PIX firewalls integration and debugging consulting.
+For more information about Progent's support services for PIX 500 security appliances, visit PIX 500 firewalls configuration and debugging services.

-Progent's PIX to ASA Migration Support Services
+Progent's PIX to ASA Migration Consulting Services

 Integration of Cisco and Third-party Security Technology